Discontinuous transition in 2D Potts: I. Order-Disorder Interface convergence: Invariance principle for the modified ATRC cluster

-\begin{remark} This theorem gives the existence of a coupling between the law of \(\calC\) under \(\Phi_m\big( \ \bgiven v_L\leftrightarrow v_R\big)\) and a product law on chains of diamond confined graphs, such that the chain and \(\calC\) are equal with a probability going to \(1\) as \(n\to\infty\).
+Note that this is a total variation distance bound, so by existence of maximal coupling, this theorem gives the existence of a coupling between the law of \(\calC\) under \(\Phi_n\big(~\cdot~\bgiven v_n \in \calC\big)\) and a product law on chains of diamond confined graphs, such that \(\calC\) coincides with the chain with a probability going to \(1\) as \(n\to\infty\).
 The law of the sequence of cone-points of this chain is then a random walk bridge, and the distance (e.g. Hausdorff) between the linear interpolation of this bridge and the actual cluster is at most a constant times the norm of the largest step.
-In Subsection~\ref{subsec:InvPrinc_BBconv} (Lemma~\ref{lem:InvPrinc_mATRC}), we prove that this linear interpolation converges to a Brownian Bridge under diffusive scaling and that the maximal step size is \(C\ln^2(n)\) with probability going to \(1\) as \(n\to\infty\).
-This therefore implies an invariance principle for the upper/lower envelopes of \(\calC\). \end{remark}
+By a general result of Kovchegov~\cite{Kov04}, this linear interpolation converges to a Brownian Bridge under diffusive scaling and the maximal step size is \(C\ln^2(n)\) with probability going to \(1\) as \(n\to\infty\) (see Lemma~\ref{lem:InvPrinc_mATRC}).
+This therefore implies an invariance principle for the upper and lower envelopes of \(\calC\).